rabeeh-ta/dallalstreet-extension/README.md

 - `/resources` directory

-  All the source of the data used in this project. and miscellaneou other things.
+  All the source of the data used in this project. and miscellaneous other things.